josh-normal/Josh-SpeedTyper/README.md

 # Josh SpeedTyper

-## Click the link to go to the website:
+## Click here to go to the website:

 [SpeedTyper](https://josh-speedtyper.herokuapp.com/)